 INTERCOLLEGIATE ATHLETICS.
 The Athletic Department sponsors teams in all the branches of intercollegiate sports.
-The teams are coached by these men; football, Charles W. Bachman; basket ball, Benjamin F. VanAlstyne; baseball, John H. Kobs; track, Ralph H. Young; crosscountry, Lauren P. Brown; wrestling, Fendley A. Collins; swimming, Russell B. Daubert; fencing, Thomas Canniff; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; boxing, Leon D. Burhans.
+The teams are coached by these men: football, Charles W. Bachman; basket ball, Benjamin F. VanAlstyne; baseball, John H. Kobs; track, Ralph H. Young; cross-country, Lauren P. Brown; wrestling, Fendley A. Collins; swimming, Russell B. Daubert; fencing, Charles R. Schmitter; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; boxing, Leon D. Burhans; polo, Captain David A. Taylor.

 FRESHMAN ATHLETICS.
 Due to the intercollegiate ruling that freshmen cannot compete in varsity athletics, the first year athletes are given an opportunity to take part on freshman squads in all sports engaged in by varsity teams.
 Games with the varsity and with other college freshmen teams enliven the schedules of the yearling aggregations.
-The coaches for most of the sports are the same as for the varsity teams, exceptions are as follows: football, John H. Kobs and Benjamin F. VanAlstyne; basket ball, Thomas H. King; baseball, Lyman L. Frimodig.
+The coaches for most of the sports are the same as for the varsity teams, exceptions are as follows: football, John H. Kobs, Benjamin E. VanAlstyne and Alton S. Kircher; basket ball, Thomas H. King and Joseph E. Holsinger baseball, Lyman L. Frimodig.

 INTRAMURAL ATHLETICS.
 Under the supervision of Mr. Frimodig, assistant director of athletics, Michigan State pursues a well-organized intramural program.
 Providing sports for every student, the department offers tournaments in tennis, golf, basket ball and horseshoe; in addition, various other lines of competition are offered for class teams representing each division, and dormitory teams.
 Small numerals are awarded to class champions.

 INTER-SOCIETY ATHLETICS.
 Fraternities are organized into leagues or blocks of four or five members.
 Each society engages with the other members of its block; then the champions of each block compete.
 Following this comes the competition for the finals and the consolations.
 Cups or other awards are made to runners-up and champions in each sport, and a large trophy is given the society claiming the most points for all-around competition in all events.